 Jobsite Roll-off Containers for General Contractors

-Our construction fleet runs 20-, 30-, and 40-yard roll-offs across the Ann Arbor metro and Washtenaw; these units feature reinforced steel sidewalls, walk-in rear swing doors, and durable steel bottom rollers.
-Framers, roofers, and demo crews load each container easily—we always drop the unit on protective driveway boards.
-Contact us for contractor pricing and tonnage rates regarding recurring service for multi-phase projects.
+Our construction fleet runs 20-, 30-, and 40-yard roll-offs across the Ann Arbor metro and Washtenaw; these containers feature reinforced steel sidewalls, walk-in rear swing doors, and steel bottom rollers for framers, roofers, and demo crews to load heavy debris.
+We place every bin on driveway boards to protect your pavement.
+Call (734) 418-9791 to discuss contractor pricing and tonnage rates for multi-phase projects.

 20-yard construction roll-off

-A 20-Yard Roll-Off container measures 20' L x 7' W x 4' H and holds up to 2 tons included in the flat rate.
+The 20-Yard Roll-Off Container measures 20' L x 7' W x 4' H and includes up to 2 tons of debris in the flat rate.

 30-yard construction roll-off